pgcbioinfo/vargram/README.md

 ```
 on the command line.
 Python version ≥3.11 is required.

 VARGRAM relies on [Nextclade](https://clades.nextstrain.org/) to perform mutation calling when sequence files are provided.
 Make sure to [download the Nextclade CLI](https://docs.nextstrain.org/projects/nextclade/en/stable/user/nextclade-cli/installation/index.html) and add it to the path.
+(Alternatively, you may provide Nextclade's analysis CSV output directly and VARGRAM can still produce a mutation profile without Nextclade installed.)

 Full installation instructions are available on the [VARGRAM Wiki](https://github.com/pgcbioinfo/vargram/wiki).